On being a member

 Rents are charged weekly.

-All new members pay a refundable deposit of £500.00
+All new tenants must pay one week’s rent in advance in addition to a refundable deposit of

 Repairs and Maintenance